ForgeRock/forgeops/kustomize/README.md

-The Docker images referenced in the Kustomize files are generic (for example, `am` or `ig`), and are not specific to a Docker registry (such as `gcr.io/forgerock-io/am-base:7.3.0`).
+The Docker images referenced in the Kustomize files are generic (for example, `am` or `ig`), and are not specific to a Docker registry (such as `gcr.io/forgerock-io/am-base:7.x.0`).

-We can not directly deploy the generic images, because we need a Docker image that has the configuration "baked in".
-This is where Skaffold comes in to the picture.
-Skaffold builds new Docker images that include configuration, and "fix up" the Docker image tags in Kustomize, replacing the generic names (`am`) with specific image names tagged with an SHA hash (for pre-release builds) or a Git hash (for release builds).
+You can not directly deploy the generic images, because you need Docker images that have the configuration "baked in".
+The `forgeops build` command builds new Docker images that include configuration, and sets up the Docker image tags in the image defaulter.

 For more information, see the forgeops repository's [top-level README](../README.md).